 Cairns

-While Cairns feels a bit like the end of the road along the east coast (some roads go north, but they’re mostly smaller dirt roads), it is a fantastic holiday spot for campers.
+While Cairns feels like the end of the road along the east coast (some roads go north, but mostly more minor dirt roads), it is a fantastic holiday spot for campers.

-Most of the campervan parks and campsites around the city have top reviews for amenities, atmosphere, and cleanliness.
-Still, given the reefs just off the coast, there are also some beautiful rural spots, such as the Kuranda State Forest, just north of town.
+Most campervan parks and campsites around the city have top reviews for amenities, atmosphere, and cleanliness.
+Still, given the reefs just off the coast, some beautiful rural spots, such as the Kuranda State Forest, are just north of town.

 Whitsunday Islands